KCR’s daughter’s chartered accountant arrested by CBI in Delhi excise policy case

-The CBI on February 8 arrested chartered accountant Butchi Babu Gorantla, auditor of BRS leader and CM KCR’s daughter Kavitha, in Delhi excise policy case, officials were quoted as saying by news agency PTI.
+The Central Bureau of Investigation (CBI) on February 8 arrested chartered accountant Butchi Babu Gorantla, auditor of BRS leader Kavitha, in Delhi excise policy case, officials were quoted as saying by news agency PTI.

+The CBI had called the Hyderabad-based CA, Butchibabu Gorantla, to Delhi for questioning in connection with the case.
+He was arrested on Tuesday evening as he was non-cooperative and his responses were found to be evasive, they said.

+The CBI has alleged that Mr. Gorantla’s role in the formulation and implementation of the now-scrapped Delhi Excise Policy 2021-22 caused “wrongful gain” to Hyderabad-based wholesale and retail licensees and their beneficial owners.

 COMMents